 Next month’s issue will be out on August 1, and given that August is often one of the hottest months of the year, we’re going north (way north) to Alaska and the Klondike.
 Dreamers, drifters, grifters and gunslingers — men (and women) caught “Klondicitis” (that was an actual term used in newspapers!).
 Missing an ancestor around the turn of the twentieth century?
 Have you looked north?
 If not, you should.
 Gold fever was everywhere!

 This issue won’t just be about one of the coldest places on earth, there’s an article entitled “Eleven Days of Hellish Heat” — weather so hot people were driven insane!
-Monthly issues are available for sale as well as subscriptions of varying lengths: month-to-month, 3-month, 6-month and one-year.
+Monthly issues are available for sale as well as subscriptions of varying lengths: 3-month, 6-month and one-year.
 Use the discount code “2OFF SPGS” at checkout for an extra $2 off a one-year subscription.
 Want to try a free issue before deciding whether to sign up?
-At the bottom of any page of the magazine site, provide your email and subscribe to the blog.
-A free issue will soon be on its way to your inbox.

 Sharon Hall, Publisher and Editor, Digging History Magazine